P r i n t i n g t h e M a n u s c r i p t s a t . . .

 Reading the Manuscripts On-Screen

-Text Size — can be adjusted for on-screen reading from most browsers.
-From your web browser, look for the word 'View' on the menu bar, then click on 'Text Size' or 'Text Zoom' and choose 'Larger' or 'Increase' to make the printing appear in a larger size.
+Text Size — Computers running at higher screen resolution will cause the manuscripts to appear to have smaller text when viewed on-screen.
+Text size can be adjusted for on-screen reading from most browsers.
+Here is how to do it.
+From your web browser, look for the word 'View' on the menu bar, then click on 'Text Size', 'Text Zoom', or 'Zoom' and choose 'Larger', 'Increase', or 'Zoom In' to make the printing appear in a larger size.

 Background on Copyrights.
+Left-pointing magenta arrow

 As you might appreciate, there are tens of thousands of man-hours of work behind the various on-line manuscripts at PasstheWORD; we continue to be shown typographical errors and we hope to maintain the accuracy of the content under our stewardship as long as the Lord directs.
 Our mission has been one of restoring the documents to the unedited, unabridged state that they were given from the Lord to the anointed writers.
 This meant that we have looked for the earliest printed English versions to use as our source material.
-The Lord has led us to what you can find here today.
+The Lord has led us to what you can find here at this day.

 Linking to Documents.

 We do not advertise this site.
 We rely on those who are led of the Lord to come here and feast, to share their finds with others, as they are directed.
 If you are responsible for a website that provides links to fellow seekers, you are more than welcome to include a link to the main index at PasstheWORD, or to the individual documents found here.
 You might prepare an index of documents that you recommend, including their titles, authors name, and description, if desired, as well as the complete Internet address [URL] where they may be found.
 Just code a direct link to them here at PasstheWORD from your reference media.
 You might also include a commentary in your index, from your own personal experience as to how they spoke to you, which might encourage others to partake of them also.
-We trust the Lord will guide each of you, as you 'pass the word' along to others.
+We trust the Lord will guide each of you, as you "pass the word" along to others.

 Return to Main Index || About the Manuscripts